Position: Conservation Volunteer / Biologist Intern

-Type: volunteer position with room & board, more (see below)
+Type: Volunteer/Internship position including room, board and more (see below)

 Organization: Wilderness Stewardship Foundation

 Location: Gold Bridge, Bridge River Country, Interior BC

 The Wilderness Stewardship Foundation, located in Gold Bridge, British Columbia, is offering a position as an environmental conservation volunteer or a biologist intern.

 The Wilderness Stewardship Foundation strives to take resource management to a broader level by including research and local knowledge to influence management decisions on different natural resources.
 The goal is to train public for becoming the stewards of our wilderness.